Is My Marriage Over? The Quiz, The Science and the Solutions

 How couples communicate, especially during conflict, is one of the most important predictors of marital success.
 Renowned relationship expert Dr. John Gottman identified four negative communication styles, termed "The Four Horsemen," that spell disaster for marriages: criticism, contempt, defensiveness, and stonewalling.

-Contempt, which involves treating one's partner with disrespect, is the single most significant signs of trouble, and a major predictor of divorce.
+Contempt, which involves treating one's partner with disrespect, is the single most significant sign of trouble and a major predictor of divorce.

 To break destructive communication patterns, each spouse must learn to express complaints and needs in a non-accusatory way, take responsibility for their role in conflicts, and practice emotional self-control.